DuyguKeskek/mirca.github.io/about/index.md

 </p>

 <p style='text-align: justify;'>
-In the Summer of 2015, I worked as an undergraduate guest researcher with the Nanofabrication Research Group in the National Institute of Standards and Technology (NIST), USA.
+In the Summer of 2015, I worked as an undergraduate guest researcher with the Nanofabrication Research Group (Marcelo's group) in the National Institute of Standards and Technology (NIST), USA.
 In that opportunity, I wrote MATLAB code for single molecule localization microscopy (SMLM) and fluorescense localization imaging microscopy (FLIM).
 </p>

 <p style='text-align: justify;'>